-What is the Difference Between a Podiatrist, a Chiropodist and a Foot Health Specialist?
+Foot Healthcare: What is the Difference Between a Podiatrist and a Chiropodist?

 Podiatrists are trained professionals who deal with foot health.

 The College of Podiatry, the body responsible for education and continuing professional development of podiatrists in the UK, says that they work on assessment, diagnosis and treatment of the lower limbs.
 In other words, everything to do with feet.
 That includes how you walk (your gait), your nails, including nail surgery, providing advice on shoes, dealing with painful, cracked skin, or removing hard skin from feet, and helping you to take care of your feet.

 They often work with people who have arthritis, diabetes, and sports injuries, as well as those who have had nail surgery.
 Podiatrists can be particularly important in helping older people to stay mobile and therefore independent.
 However, they work with people of all ages.

 A chiropodist is exactly the same as a podiatrist.

 ‘Chiropodist’ is the term that used to be used in the UK.
 The rest of the English-speaking world used the term ‘podiatrist’.
 The term ‘chiropodist’ has largely fallen out of favour in the UK too, and you will generally find that these independent healthcare providers now call themselves ‘podiatrists’.

 This means that anyone calling themselves a podiatrist or a chiropodist will be registered with the Health and Care Professions Council.